-Icotinib (ICT) is an antitumor drug approved by China National Medical Products Administration and is found to be effective against non-small cell lung cancer.
-The present study aimed at the interaction of ICT with CYP3A.
-ICT exhibited time-, concentration-, and NADPH-dependent inhibitory effect on recombinant human CYP3A4/5.
-About 60% of CYP3A activity was suppressed by ICT at 50 μM after 30 minutes.
+Icotinib (ICT) is an anti-tumor drug approved by China National Medical Products Administration and is found to be effective to conquer non-small cell lung The present study aimed at the interaction of ICT with CYP3A.
+ICT cancer. exhibited time-, concentration- and NADPH-dependent inhibitory effect on recombinant human CYP3A4/5 (rhCYP3A4/5).
+About 60% of CYP3A activity was suppressed by ICT at 50 μM after 30 min.
 The observed enzyme inhibition could not be recovered by dialysis.
 Nifedipine protected CYP3A from the inactivation by ICT.
-The inhibitory effects of ICT on CYP3A were influenced neither by glutathione/N-acetyl lysine nor by superoxide dismutase/catalase.
+The inhibitory effects of ICT on CYP3A were neither influenced by GSH/NAL nor by SOD/catalase.
 Incubation of ICT with human hepatic microsomes produced a ketene reactive intermediate trapped by 4-bromobenzylamine.
-CYP3A4 dominated the metabolic activation of ICT to the ketene intermediate.
-Ethyl and vinyl analogs of ICT did not induce inactivation of recombinant human CYP3A4/5, which indicates that acetylenic bioactivation of ICT recombinant human CYP3A4/5, and heme destruction by the ketene metabolite may be responsible for the observed CYP3A inactivation.
-SIGNIFICANCE STATEMENT Cytochrome P450 enzymes play an important role in drug-drug contributed to the enzyme inactivation.
+CYP3A4 dominated the metabolic activation of ICT to the ketene intermediate. vinyl analogs of ICT did not induce inactivation of rhCYP3A4/5, which indicates that acetylenic bioactivation of ICT contributed to the enzyme inactivation.
 Moreover, the metabolic activation of ICT resulted in heme destruction.
-In conclusion, this study demonstrated that ICT was a mechanism-based inactivator of interactions.
-The present study demonstrated that icotinib, an inhibitor of epidermal growth factor receptor used to treat nonsmall cell lung cancer, is a mechanism-based inactivator of recombinant human CYP3A4/5.
-The study provided solid evidence for the involvement of acetylene moiety in the metabolic activation as well as the inactivation of the enzyme.
-Furthermore, the resulting ketene intermediate was found to destroy heme, which is possibly responsible for the observed enzyme inactivation.
+In conclusion, this study demonstrated that ICT was a mechanism-based inactivator of rhCYP3A4/5, and heme destruction by the ketene metabolite may be responsible for the observed CYP3A inactivation.